-A sincere message of sympathy and support can be the best way to comfort someone who has lost a loved one.
+A sincere message of sympathy and support can be a nice way to comfort someone who has lost a loved one.
 Grieving is a deeply personal process that everyone experiences in their own way.
-Honor that by offering nothing but kind and compassionate words to those in need.
-Think about saying a lot with few words: choose a simple message with a personal touch that indicates you’re happy to be of service or support to them whenever they are ready for it.
+Offer kind and compassionate words to those in need.
+Choose a simple message with a personal touch.

 Generally speaking, think about keeping your condolence concise and kind.
 Choose a message that shows both sympathy and respect.
-Refrain from offering any advice or anecdotes at this time; a gentle showing of support will be appreciated plenty.
+Refrain from offering any advice or anecdotes at this time.

 “My sincerest condolences for you at this time.
 You have my deepest sympathy and unwavering support.”